The-going/evlproject/content/dovetail/pipeline/porting/timer.md

 As illustrated above, the `set_next_event()` or `set_next_ktime()` member should be set in the structure pointed by `proxy_ced` with the address of a handler which receives timer requests from the in-band kernel.
-This handler is normally implemented by the co-kernel which takes control over the timer hardware via the proxy device.
-Whenever the co-kernel determines that a tick is due for an outstanding request received from such handler, it should call `tick_notify_proxy()` to signal the event to the in-band kernel.
+This handler is normally implemented by the autonomous core which takes control over the timer hardware via the proxy device.
+Whenever that core determines that a tick is due for an outstanding request received from such handler, it should call `tick_notify_proxy()` to signal the event to the main kernel.

-We add `CLOCK_EVT_FEAT_KTIME` to the proxy device flags because the co-kernel managing this device uses nanoseconds internally for expressing delays.
-For this reason, we want the in-band kernel to send timer requests to the co-kernel by passing delays as a count of nanoseconds to `set_next_ktime()` directly, without any conversion.
+We add `CLOCK_EVT_FEAT_KTIME` to the proxy device flags because the autonomous core managing this device uses nanoseconds internally for expressing delays.
+For this reason, we want the main kernel to send timer requests to this core by passing delays as a count of nanoseconds to `set_next_ktime()` directly, without any conversion to hardware clock ticks.
 {{% /notice %}}

 Once the user-supplied `ops->register_device()` handler returns, the